What Are Real Estate Contingencies?

 Buyers often ask their real estate agents to include contingencies in their offer to buy property.
 A real estate contingency is a condition written into a contract stating that a condition or situation must arise within a given time.

 For a real estate agent, it means that they won’t get a paycheck until the contingencies are met.
-For the buyer, contingencies help safeguard their deposit.
+Plus, for the buyer, contingencies help safeguard their deposit.
 For the seller, contingencies mean that they must meet certain conditions for the sale to go through.
 If a contingency doesn’t happen, the contract might become null and void.

 Advantages of Real Estate Contingencies

-Real estate contingencies give buyers an opportunity to exercise control over their offers.
+This gives buyers an opportunity to exercise control over their offers.
 They make a great negotiation tactic.
 For example, the buyer might require certain fixes to take place within the home.
 The seller may counter with a credit that reduces the price of the home instead.

-Real estate contingencies give the buyer some bargaining power in the negotiation process before the close.
+Plus, it gives the buyer some bargaining power in the negotiation process before the close.

 Examples of Contingencies

-The main types of contingencies in real estate are the inspection contingency, the appraisal contingency and the loan contingency.
+The main types of contingencies in real estate are the inspection contingency, the appraisal contingency, and the loan contingency.

 When a buyer and seller sign a contract with contingencies, which is the norm in real estate, both parties can protect themselves against certain risks.
 For example, the buyer’s funding might fall through, leaving the seller in a lurch.
 With a loan contingency, the seller can protect themselves by putting a deadline on the delivery of the purchase price.

-Here’s another example: A seller might not be able to provide proof of clear title, making the venture risky at best for the buyer.
+Here’s another example: A seller might not be able to provide proof of a clear title, making the venture risky at best for the buyer.
 Including a contingency based on free title can protect the buyer from entering into a risky or invalid sale.